-From 1973-82 I’d done a lot of entertainment stuff at Pebble Mill but I also interviewed a lot of people with some priceless historical value.
-Like the 100 year old woman who made a living from making nails from the back of her cottage near Worcester.
+From 1973-82 I’d done a lot of entertainment stuff at Pebble Mill, but I also interviewed a lot of people with some priceless historical value.
+Like the 100-year-old woman who made a living from making nails from the back of her cottage near Worcester.

 There was a man who helped build a storm anchor for the Titanic.
-I’ve kept all them interviews and in fact the storm anchor one went for research to the director James Cameron when he was making the film Titanic.
+I’ve kept all of them interviews and in fact the storm anchor one went for research to the director James Cameron when he was making the film Titanic.

 I’m the sort of person who will come across something and say that will make a fantastic programme.
 I worked on a series for Dutch TV, it was like your Classic Albums series but for singles.
 Incredible programme to work on, it was called Single Luck.

-Another programme was for the song ‘Blue Moon’ it profiled The Marceles, who came out of Pittsburg.
+Another programme was for the song Blue Moon it profiled The Marceles, who came out of Pittsburg.
 The song sold I don’t know how many millions and some of them are living on the breadline you know.
 They got nothing, old story isn’t it.

 The one I called said ‘No I’m not Cornelius Harp, but he’s my cousin, here’s his number’.
 The guy who was managing them had a restaurant called Blue Moon.
 The producer was in California and came over to Pittsburg to re-produce the song.

-After releasing the book ‘Forget Carter’ in 2016 which was the first comprehensive guide to North East TV and film on screen, I’ve just released another book ‘Namedropper’ full of anecdotes and stories of my time in the entertainment world.
+After releasing the book Forget Carter in 2016 which was the first comprehensive guide to North East TV and film on screen, I’ve just released another book Namedropper full of anecdotes and stories of my time in the entertainment world.
 I’ve hosted quite a few talks including the evenings with Roger Daltrey and Tony Iommi at the Whitley Bay Film Festival.